BinPro/CONCOCT/doc/complete_example.md

 Required software
 ----------------------
 To run the entire example you need to install all dependencies as stated in the [README dependencies](../README.md#dependencies).
 This includes all the optional dependencies.
-You can also use [doc/Dockerfile.all_dep](Dockerfile.all_dep) to help you install these packages on your sever.
+You can also use [doc/Dockerfile.all_dep](Dockerfile.all_dep) to help you install these packages on your server.

 Another way to get everything set up is to use our full Docker image (binnisb/concoct_0.2.1_full) as suggested in the [README docker](../README.md#using-docker).